Authorisation

 Current activity

 The Lead REACH Consortium has an extensive workplan relating to Authorisation.
-The Consortium is also an active participant in the work of the Eurometaux Risk Management Taskforce and is a member of the Cross-Industry Initiative for better regulation in chemicals management.
+The Consortium is also an active participant in the work of the Eurometaux Risk Management Taskforce and is a member of the Cross-Industry Initiative for better regulation in chemicals management and of ASMoR, the Alliance for Sustainable Management of Chemical Risk.

 Advocacy and Communications

 ILA and the Pb REACH Consortium are fully committed to coordinating and delivering a comprehensive advocacy and communications campaign on Pb substances.
-The Consortium continues to actively defend against the use of REACH Authorisation to further regulate Pb substances, on the grounds of a lack of effectiveness and proportionality, and in light of the extensive existing framework of specific EU legislation designed to manage risk.
+The Consortium continues to defend against the use of REACH Authorisation to further regulate Pb substances, on the grounds of a lack of effectiveness and proportionality, and in light of the extensive existing framework of specific EU legislation designed to manage risk.
+It also engages with downstream user sectors, communicating the regulatory situation and highlighting the Commission statement.

-The Consortium has established a Pb Metal Advocacy and Communications Taskforce designed to provide support to downstream users and other sectors reliant on lead.
-Lead Matters, a collaborative campaign which showcases the essentiality of lead, was launched in October 2020.
+The Consortium established a Pb Metal Advocacy and Communications Taskforce designed to provide support to downstream users and other sectors reliant on lead.
+Lead Matters, a collaborative campaign website showcasing the essentiality of lead, was launched in October 2020.
 Developed by the Pb REACH Consortium, this a voluntary initiative supports over 40 sectors in highlighting the vital, safe and sustainable use of lead in their industries.
-The Consortium is also funding a pilot advocacy campaign in France supported by an external public affairs partner.
+The Consortium also funded a pilot advocacy campaign in France supported by an external public affairs partner, and has contributed to the ongoing ILA-CBI EU advocacy campaign.

 What is Authorisation?